Hotakus/website-construction-kit/README.md

-# wordpress-kit
+# wordpress-kit (WIP)

 A wordpress kit for quickly constructing a website on your server.

-This kit can automatically compile, deploy and configure wordpress with a nice method
+This kit can automatically compile, deploy and configure wordpress with a nice method.

 ---